-As soon as a suitable property has been found, you will need to complete reference application forms.
-We utilise the services of a credit- referencing agency to take up the following references, here is an example of just a few of the references sought:
+As soon as a suitable property has been found, you will ned to complete reference application forms.
+We utilise the services of a credit- referencing agency to take up the following references.
+Here is an example of just a few of the references sought.

-A holding deposit of £250.00 (not subject to VAT) will be required at the same time as the administration fee(below).
+A holding deposit of one week rent (not subject to VAT) will be required at the same time you decide to make an offer on the property.

-The holding deposit shows good faith on the part of a prospective tenant enabling the landlord to take further action in the confident knowledge that the applicant is serious and fully committed to the property:
+The holding deposit shows good faith on the part of a prospecting tenant enabling the landlord to take further action in the confidence knowledge that the applicant is serious and fully committed to the property.

 This is made up of the following:

-The above monies need to be in a cleared form before the tenancy is able to commence, payment by means of either a bankers draft, cash or paid directly into our client bank account and showing as cleared.
+The above monies need to be in a cleared form before the tenancy can commence.
+Payment by means of either a banker's draft, ash or paid directly into our client's bank account and showing as cleared.

-The responsibility for your belongings are down to you, you must ensure you have adequate contents insurance, the landlord accepts no responsibility and cannot be held responsible for any loss or damage to tenants possessions.
+The responsibilities for your belongings are down to you.
+You must ensure you have adequate contents insurance.
+The landlord accepts no liability and cannot be held responsible for any loss or damage to tenant's possessions.

-A well- prepared inventory and check- in report protects landlords and tenants alike, providing an accurate description of the condition and contents of a property at the start of a tenancy.
+A well- prepared inventory and check- in report protects landlords and tenants alike, providing an accurate description of the condition and content of a property of the start of a tenancy.

-When your tenancy ends, an inspection of the property will be carried out, either by the landlord or an independent inventory clerk instructed by the landlord.
+When your tenancy ends, an inspection of the property will be carried out.
+This will be either by the landlord or an independent inventory clerk instructed by the landlord.